puppetlabs/best-practices/data-escalation-path.md

 ## Expectations

-* All Puppet customers using the Roles and Profiles design pattern will benefit from the guidelines in this standard.
+* All Puppet users using the Roles and Profiles design pattern will benefit from the guidelines in this standard.

 * All guidelines within this standard apply to expressing site-specific data